sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 The healer lifts a hand, and you feel a ticklish sensation in your chest.
 You let out a huff, trying not to let it get to you as Ralsei does... whatever he needs to do, the other two protecting him from you.

 A few uncomfortable moments later, Ralsei's hand falls, the magic in your chest dissipating, and his eyes widen.
-"That's not Jevil's SOUL in there.
+"That's not Jevil's SOUL in there, Mr. Rules Card.
 That's... a human SOUL."

+You note that the dialogue box you've been seeing spells his name as 'Rouxls Kaard'.
+You roll your eyes.
+This man is ridiculous.

 "Truly...?"
-Blue Guy looked at you with a hint of confusion and hesitation.
+Rouxls looked at you with a hint of confusion and hesitation.
 "Then... where *is* his souleth?"

 God, *please* stop.

 "If I had to guess..."
 Ralsei paused, thinking.
 "Jevil may have cast a bodyswap spell to escape, somehow."

 What.
+Your eyes open wide.
 "So the guy who y'all think *I* am, is running around somewhere in *my* body?!"
 You scowl.

 A look is shared between the group in front of you.
 "That's... a problem," Kris murmurs.